EivanKolchin/AI-Soc-Bunfight/README.md

 first few to the console, and put `DETECTION FAILING` plus the message on screen after ten in a row.
 Press `D` for the count.

-**Demo goes blank after a refresh** — check the black console window from `start.bat` is still open.
+**Demo goes blank after a refresh**: check the black console window from `start.bat` is still open.
 Closing it stops the server; an already-loaded page keeps running until it reloads.